National Agricultural Literacy Curriculum Matrix

 We welcome your feedback!
 Please take a minute to tell us how to make this lesson better or to give us a few gold stars!

-As an enriching/exploration activity or as an assessment for the content in this lesson, give students a video tour of Burnbrae Farms, a large egg farm in Canada with several styles of hen-housing.
+Give students a video tour of Burnbrae Farms, a large egg farm in Canada with several styles of hen-housing.
 Have students watch each video and compare and contrast the benefits and disadvantages for each housing system in a T-chart.
 After completing the activity, students should recognize that when accounting for all factors there is no single "best" or "worst" system.
 Each producer and consumer chooses their preference according to the market equilibrium for each style of egg production.

 For an additional lesson to provide further content on these economic and marketing principles, see Supply and Demand: What If?